riskymanag3ment/Powershell4Tenable/README.md

 PS C:\> Import-Module .\TenablePowershell.psm1

-You need to variables set up. the $apikey and the $defaultScannerID.
+You need to variables set up. the $apikey.
 This is an example of what they should look like.

 $apikey = "accessKey=XXXX;secretKey=a246bf07a405d6c8bds5af5616516512110190f7a9a22a1c0257"